The One and Only, Genuine, Original Family Band: "'Bout Time"

+Soundtrack

 The original cast soundtrack was released on Buena Vista Records in stereo (STER-5002) and mono (BV-5002).

 Disneyland Records released a second cast album with studio singers and arrangements by Tutti Camarata, with both mono (DQ-1316) and stereo (STER-1316) versions.

 Neither the soundtrack nor the second cast album have been released on CD or streaming services.

 Production

 The feature was originally planned as a two-part television special based on the Laura Bower Van Nuys memoir The Family Band, recounting her experience as the youngest of the Bower children, her family's brass band, and their journey from Missouri to their frontier life in the Black Hills.

 Walt Disney sought the Sherman Brothers to help on the project, feeling the story was too flat.
 The Shermans wrote the song "The One and Only, Genuine, Original Family Band", which ultimately became the title of the motion picture.
 After hearing the song, Disney decided to add more songs to the film and turn it into a musical.
-In all, the Sherman Brothers wrote eleven songs for the film, though Robert Sherman reportedly did so under protest, believing the subject matter too mundane to be made into a feature-length musical film.
+In all, the Sherman Brothers wrote eleven songs for the film, although Robert Sherman reportedly did so under protest, believing the subject matter too mundane to be made into a feature-length musical film.

 The film reunited Lesley Ann Warren and John Davidson as the romantic leads in a Disney live-action musical, having previously been paired in The Happiest Millionaire (1967).
-Disney brought back Walter Brennan from The Gnome-Mobile (1967) (starring the Mary Poppins kids Karen Dotrice and Matthew Garber) to play Grandpa Bower because the actor reminded Walt of his father.
+Disney brought back Walter Brennan from The Gnome-Mobile (1967) (starring the Mary Poppins (1964) kids Karen Dotrice and Matthew Garber) to play Grandpa Bower because the actor reminded Walt of his father.

+Actor and comedian Wally Cox makes the first of his several appearances in a Walt Disney production.

+Kurt Russell and Goldie Hawn

-While making this movie, Kurt Russell and Goldie Hawn first met.
-17 years later they met again during a rehearsal for Swing Shift, started dating and have been a couple ever since.
+Kurt Russell and Goldie Hawn first met during production of this film; at the time, Russell, six years Hawn's junior, was still a teenager.
+Seventeen years later, however, they met again during a rehearsal for the film Swing Shift (1984), hit it off, began dating, and have been a couple ever since.